nguyenvuongnamhuy/graphql/README.md

 - Using to interact with data
 - Analogous to the HTTP POST, PUT, PATCH, DELETE methods in REST

+## Resolver

+- Responsible for mapping the query or mutation from the GraphQL schema to the execution logic

 ## Subscription